 November 18, 2014 A lot of you guys have ask about where to get one of the two patches I have at the top of this page.
 I had some made and if you would like one, they are $5 each with handling and mailing included.
 Willy Weatherbee was the 55th Logo for many years and the Pole Vaulters logo was for the 58th for its entire duration of the 58th at Eielson.

 Well here it is September and I am just now getting around to writing the story about our 2014 reunion.
 I usually jump on this task very shortly after our June reunion so I can remember some of the great stuff that went on there. (groan) Now it is stressing me out to remember, but I’m gonna try.

 It all started on Tuesday the June 12, Beverly and I arrived at the hotel about 2:00 pm and checked in at the Savannah House.
 Besides me and Beverly there were eleven others coming on Tuesday.
 Some were there to meet us and others started drifting in slowly.
-By Dinner time we were all there and voted on a place to eat supper.
+By dinner time we were all there and voted on a place to eat supper.
 We headed for the All American Steak & Chicken House and had a great meal.
-Afterward we returned to Savannah House and sit around eating ice cream & cobbler and really getting acquainted with the new folks and remembering old times with the old ones until bedtime. (late)
+Afterward we returned to Savannah House and sat around eating ice cream & cobbler and really getting acquainted with the new folks and remembering old times with the old ones until bedtime. (late)

 Everyone made it home in good fashion and a lot of fun was had by all.

-Do something good for some one to day.
+Do something good for someone today.
 Tell your family how much you love them and call one

 your old Air Force buddies and give some of your time.